 René Obermann, Deutsche Telekom CEO, says, ““After evaluating strategic options for T-Mobile USA, I am confident that AT&T is the best partner for our customers, shareholders and the mobile broadband ecosystem.
 Our common network technology makes this a logical combination and provides an efficient path to gaining the spectrum and network assets needed to provide T-Mobile customers with 4G LTE and the best devices.
 Also, the transaction returns significant value to Deutsche Telekom shareholders and allows us to retain exposure to the U.S. market.”

-Indeed, it’s exactly what Dutsche Telekom needs in order to maintain relevance in the U.S. where T-Mobile is currently the fourth largest wireless carrier behind Verizon, AT&T and.
+Indeed, it’s exactly what Dutsche Telekom needs in order to maintain relevance in the U.S. where T-Mobile is currently the fourth largest wireless carrier behind Verizon, AT&T and Sprint.